anish2197/Voting-dApp/README.md

 ### Step 4.
 Compile and Deploy the Smart Contract ###

 Open the bash terminal in your project folder.
 Run the following command :<br>
-`$ truffle migrate --reset` <br>
+`$ truffle.cmd migrate --reset` <br>
-This will run the preloaded *Migrations.sol* which will migrate to our contract *Election.sol*.
+This will deploy our contract *Election.sol*.
 Since the contents of blockchain cannot be altered, we need to reset the contract every time we restart Ganache.

 ### Step 5.
 Run develeopment server ###